spacetelescope/slitlessutils/docs/wfss.rst

 Simulated data
 ^^^^^^^^^^^^^^

-To load simulated fits files, there are two classemthods
+To load simulated fits files, there are two classmethods

-* :func:`~slitlessutils.wfss.WFSSCollection.from_dataframe()`:  Load a
+* :func:`~slitlessutils.wfss.WFSSCollection.from_dataframe()`:  Load a simulated ``WFSSCollection`` from a `pandas.DataFrame() <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html>`_.
+The table shall have columns and datatypes given in :numref:`simulkeys`.

 * :func:`~slitlessutils.wfss.WFSSCollection.from_wcsfile()`

+.. _simulkeys:
 .. list-table:: Simulated Data Keywords
    :widths: 15 10 75
    :header-rows: 1